fisadev/system-install/README.md

 system-install
 ==============

 My system install scripts, to run after a clean ubuntu install.
+You just have to run the scripts in order.

-Just run the scripts in order.
+They are currently meant to be run in a fresh Ubuntu 14.04, but you can use them as a template for your preferred linux distro.